PARASHA ACHAREI MOT (After Death)

 Those who do read Isaiah 53 see the connection to Yeshua.

-Some Jewish teachers, however, downplay this important Messianic prophecy by claiming that these verses speak of Israel (not Yeshua) as a suffering scapegoat for the nations.
+Jewish anti-missionaries, however, downplay this important Messianic prophecy by claiming that these verses speak of Israel (not Yeshua) as a suffering scapegoat for the nations.

 Of course, in a limited sense this is true.
 The nation and the people of Israel have suffered greatly.
 As a result of their rejection of the Messiah, salvation has come to the Gentiles; however, God has not forgotten them.
 He has only temporarily afflicted Israel: